 Ever since Darwin’s theory of evolution suggested a common ancestry of all life on earth phylogenetic trees have been used to visualize its relationships.
 However, evolutionary histories cannot always be adequately represented as bifurcating phylogenetic trees.
 Prime example is the symbiogenic origin of eukaryotes from the merger of an archaean and a bacterium.
 Besides symbiogenesis, other processes such as horizontal gene transfer, hybridization, divergence with gene flow result in reticulation of phylogenetic trees, the origination of lineages through complete or partial merging of two or more ancestor lineages.
 Reticulate evolution is well documented across the tree of life, including many examples from plants and animals.
 We are looking forward to bring together experts from different backgrounds to summarize recent progress in the field of reticulate evolution.

 Confirmed speakers (in alphabetical order):

 Eric Bapteste (Université Pierre et Marie Curie, France)

 Marta Barluenga (Museo Nacional de Ciencias Naturales Madrid, Spain)

 Mathilde Cordellier (University of Hamburg, Germany)

-Judith Fehrer (Academy of Sciences of the Czech Republic, Prague, Czech Republic)
+Judith Fehrer (The Czech Academy of Sciences, Prague, Czech Republic)